 Fish suffering from ammonia poisoning can show a wide variety of symptoms, including flicking and rubbing on objects, gasping at the surface (as fish try to take in more oxygen), clamped fins and may isolate themselves at the bottom of the pond.
 You may also see blood streaked fins and eroded body structures including fins.

 If you see any of these symptoms you should test the water quality of the pond immediately.
 If there is a measurable ammonia concentration (anything above 0 parts per million (ppm)), perform a substantial water change (at least 50%) and repeat until the concentration of ammonia falls to 0 ppm.
-Any level of measurable ammonia can indicate a problem with the biological filter, so you should also increase their numbers in the pond by using a bacterial treatment, such as Pond Mature or Koi Care Filter Bugs.
+Any level of measurable ammonia can indicate a problem with the biological filter, so you should also increase their numbers in the pond by using a bacterial treatment, such as Mature or Filter Bugs.
 Of course, regularly checking water quality with a test kit (such as our Pond Lab Multi-Test Kit) can alert you to a potential problem before your fish begin to show symptoms of their suffering, and is the most important thing must do for your fish.

 Nitrite – Maximum concentration in pond = ZERO.